davidfig/rendersheet/README.md

 ## rendersheet.js
 renders a canvas spritesheet for use with pixi.js

-## rationale
+## Rationale
 I needed a way to generate spritesheets on the fly based on canvas drawings.
 This allows me to resize the drawings based on different resolutions.
 It works by passing the rendersheet two functions: a drawing function and a measure function.
 It currently uses a rudimentary packing algorithm.

 ## Code Example

-    set up rendersheet
+    // set up rendersheet
     var sheet = new RenderSheet();

-    draw triangle textures on rendersheet
+    // draw triangle textures on rendersheet
     sheet.add('triangle', triangleDraw, triangleMeasure, {size: 50, 'red'});

-    render the sheet
+    // render the sheet
     sheet.render();

-    show the rendersheet (used for debug purposes) var canvas = sheet.show();
+    // show the rendersheet (used for debug purposes) var canvas = sheet.show();

-    create a sprite using the rendersheet
-    var sprite = new PIXI.Sprite(sheet.getTexture(triangle));
+    // create a sprite using the rendersheet var sprite = new PIXI.Sprite(sheet.getTexture(triangle));

-    drawing function to generate the canvas triangle function triangleDraw(c, params)
+    // drawing function to generate the canvas triangle function triangleDraw(c, params)
     {
         var size = params.size;